 Cherries are packed with healthy benefits.
 They are high in fiber, vitamins and antioxidants that can help fight free radicals.
 And new research suggests that drinking tart cherry juice can help relieve sore muscles after a strenuous workout.

 Special Treat: Cherries are a favorite ingredient in many of our merchant desserts.
 You can pick up some homemade Cherry Vanilla ice cream at Bennett’s Ice Cream, enjoy a fresh-baked cherry pie from Du-Par’s Pie Shop, or nibble on a hand-crafted chocolate cherry cordial at Littlejohn’s English Toffee House.
-Or go old school and pick up a big bag of California cherries at Farm Fresh Produce, Farm Boy Produce and Greenhouse Produce and eat them as is.
+Or go old school and pick up a big bag of California cherries at Farm Fresh Produce or Farm Boy Produce and eat them as is.

 Los Angeles is a melting pot of culture, and home to a diversity of cuisines, many of which—including Mexican, Thai and Korean—feature ultra-spicy dishes.
 So it’s no wonder that many Angelenos enjoy a little extra kick when they eat.
 Or maybe we love chiles because California is the top-producing state for the pepper.
 A large variety of chile types are grown here, including the jalapeno, habanero and Anaheim (also known as New Mexico) chiles.